Leon295999/Loki37/README.md

 # follow_the_money

 This code turns a list of transactions from a financial ecosystem into trajectories of money through that system.
 These "money flows" include several possible weighting schemes and are built using explicit, modifiable, and accounting-consistent tracking heuristics.
+If you use this code please reference this article:

+`Mattsson, Carolina E. S., and Frank W. Takes.
+2021.
+“Trajectories through Temporal Networks.”
+Applied Network Science 6(35):1–31. doi: 10.1007/s41109-021-00374-7.`

 ### 1) Explore the data to create the configuration file
 A `config.json` file contains everything the code needs to understand